jeremylong/DependencyCheck/README.txt

 About:
-DependencyCheck is a simple utility that attempts to detect publically disclosed vulnerabilities contained within project dependencies.
-It does this by determining if there is a Common Product Enumeration (CPE) identifier for a given dependency.
+DependencyCheck is a utility that attempts to detect publically disclosed vulnerabilities contained within project dependencies.
+It does this by determining if there is a Common Platform Enumeration (CPE) identifier for a given dependency.
 If found, it will generate a report linking to the associated CVE entries.

 Usage: